open-learning-exchange/open-learning-exchange.github.io/pages/mi/profiles/bagonss.md

 ---------
 * Recently graduated from Kennesaw State University with a Bachelor of Science degree in Computer Science
 * An inspiring developer with a drive to create user-friendly mobile and web applications
-* When I am not coding, I like to listen to music, play video games, and repair hardware
+* When I am not coding, I like to listen to music, play video games, repair hardware, and play sports 🎮⚽🎵

 - **Languages:** Python, JavaScript, HTML, CSS, Flutter
 - **Framework Tools:** Firebase, Git, Android Studio